bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Indicators

 With the `indicators` prop, can add indicators to the Carousel, along side the previous/next controls.
-The indicators let users jump to a particular slide
+The indicators let users jump to a particular slide.

 <HighlightCard>
   <b-carousel indicators>